rafaelmdalmoro/VLSI-G7-TeamBR/README.md

 The exercise files are available [here](https://github.com/rafaelmdalmoro/VLSI-G7-TeamBR/tree/main/Lab04)

 ## Lab 5
-1. Create a block design and synthesize the VHD code based on that
+1. Create a block design including Microblaze and synthesize the VHDL code based on that
-2. Export it to Vitis and run the code
+2. Export it to Vitis and run the C code

 The exercise files are available [here](https://github.com/rafaelmdalmoro/VLSI-G7-TeamBR/tree/main/Lab05)